Rua Kēnana Hepetipa: The prophet at Maungapōhatu

 Rua claimed to be the new Christ, the son of Jehovah, and said that no one who joined him would die.
-He called himself Te Mihaia Hou, the New Messiah.
+He called himself Te Mīhaia Hou, the New Messiah.
 Rua owed his power to the great skill with which he applied the scriptures to the day to day events in the lives of those who believed in him.
 His prophetic sayings (nga kupu whakari) gave meaning to a harsh existence, and offered hope to the future.
 He attempted to create a new system of land ownership and land usage.
 He organised a strong communal basis in all the settlements he founded but also emphasised the concept of family ownership of property.
 He cast aside all traditional Māori tapu practices and replaced them with new forms specifically associated with the faith in himself as the Promised Messiah.
 His followers vested their lands in Rua and he had these surveyed and sold back to them.
 The settlement was administered by the prophet's own parliament.
 He also formed a Māori mining company to exploit the mineral resources of the Urewera.
 At the prophet's command, 5 miles of forest were cleared and a prosperous farming community grew up under his leadership.
 Rua acted as his people's banker and took tithes of all they earned.
 In return, he gave them a prosperity they had never before known.

 Rua built a curious two-storied circular temple of worship at Maungapōhatu, called the Hīona (Zion) that also became his parliament from where the community affairs were administered.
 This circular meeting house, built in 1908, was decorated with a design of blue clubs and yellow diamonds, and stood within the inner sanctum of the pa.
 This was Rua's "Council Chamber and Court House" – also known as "Rua's Temple".
 Rua thought it was modelled on the Jerusalem Temple (even though his chamber was not to be a place of worship), but the actual model was the present day Dome of the Rock on Jerusalem's Temple Mount, a Muslim holy site and one of the most sacred of Islamic shrines.
-Its unique cylinder shape would make it one of a kind He grew his hair long and affected a bushy beard in the patriarchal tradition fashioned on the Jewish Nazirite.
+Its unique cylinder shape would make it one of a kind.
+He grew his hair long and affected a bushy beard in the patriarchal tradition fashioned on the Jewish Nazirite.
 As his reading of the Bible appeared to prescribe seven wives, Rua kept to this number and immediately replaced any who died or ran away.
 In all he had 12 wives and over 70 children.